DanielleQuinn/RBarMUN/index.md

 *Target Audience: Everyone!*

+## Past Events

 ### Special Event!
 Interactive Web Apps with RShiny
 *Wednesday, March 27, 2019*
 *Location:* Bitters, 7:30 - 9:30

+*Target Audience:* Intermediate / Advanced
 This week we're excited to be partnering with NDev - NL Software Developers to do a joint event!
 Danielle will be speaking about and demostrating RShiny, a package that provides users a powerful framework for building web applications without requiring knowledge of HTML, CSS, or JavaScript.
 For more information, check out the [NDev Meetup Group](https://www.meetup.com/NDevMeetup/events/259727599/).

-## Past Events

 ### Co-Working Session
 *March 11, 2019*